LesGars/dont-slack-evil/README.md

 * [golang](https://golang.org/dl/) >= 1.13
 * [direnv](https://direnv.net/) (if you are not using VSCode)

+# Updating env variables

+Currently if you need to update environment variables you need to
+- update `example.secrets.dev.yml`
+- update `secrets.dev.yml`, the actual env file
+- update `serverless.yml` to inject the env variable where it is needed
+- update the "Create secrets file" section of `continuous_production.yml` to create the env file in CI

 # Setting up your Go environment

 ## If you are using VSCode

 * Install the Go extension.
 When prompted, install the necessary *Go Tools* (`golint`, `goreturns`, `gopls`)